-1. INTRODUCTION
+INTRODUCTION

-The objects of local government are - (a) to provide democratic and accountable government for local communities; (b) to ensure the provision of services to communities in a sustainable manner; (c) to promote social and economic development; (d) to promote safe and healthy environment; and (e) to encourage the involvement of communities and community organizations the matters of local government.
+The objects of local government are: (a) to provide democratic and accountable government for local communities; (b) to ensure the provision of services to communities in a sustainable manner; (c) to promote social and economic development; (d) to promote safe and healthy environment; and (e) to encourage the involvement of communities and community organizations the matters of local government.
 The Constitutional mandate for municipalities is that they should strive, within their financial and administrative capacity to achieve these objects, and carry out the developmental duties assigned to local Government.
 Municipal Council therefore takes charge of the following principal responsibilities:

-- The provision of democratic and accountable government without favor or prejudice - To encourage the involvement of the local community - To provide all members of the local community with equitable access to the municipal services that they are entitled to - To plan at the local and regional levels for the development and future requirements of the area - To monitor the performance of the municipality by carefully evaluating budget reports and annual reports to avoid financial difficulties and if necessary, to identify causes and remedial measures for the identified financial and administrative challenges. - To provide services, facilities and financial capacity, within the guidelines provided by the Constitution and Legislative Authority.
+- The provision of democratic and accountable government without favor or prejudice; - To encourage the involvement of the local community; - To provide all members of the local community with equitable access to the municipal services that they are entitled to; - To plan at the local and regional levels for the development and future requirements of the area; - To monitor the performance of the municipality by carefully evaluating budget reports and annual reports to avoid financial difficulties and if necessary, to identify causes and remedial measures for the identified financial and administrative challenges and; - To provide services, facilities and financial capacity, within the guidelines provided by the Constitution and Legislative Authority.

 Integrated Development Planning is a process through which a municipality, government sector departments, various service providers and interested affected parties come together to identify development needs, outline clear objectives and strategies which serve to guide the allocation and management of resources within the municipality's jurisdictional area.
-From this planning process emanates the Municipal Integrated Development Planning (IDP), with its main objective being the improvement of coordination and integration of planning, budgeting and development within the Municipal area.
+From this planning process emanates the Municipal Integrated Development Planning (IDP), with the main objective of improving coordination and integration of planning, budgeting and development within the Municipal area.
 As a five (5) year budgeting, decision-making, strategic planning and development tool, the IDP is used by the municipality to fulfill its role of developmental local governance.
 Central to this are the overarching objectives and strategies encapsulated in the plans which guide the Municipality in the realm of:

-- Municipal Budgeting; - Institutional restructuring to realize the strategic intent of the plan;

-- Integrating various sectors in the form of Infrastructure, Land Use, and Agriculture with socio-economic and ecological dimension ;and - Performance Management System
+- Municipal Budgeting; - Institutional restructuring to realize the strategic intent of the plan; - Integrating various sectors in the form of infrastructure, land use, and agriculture with socio-economic and ecological dimension ;and - Performance Management System

 This document therefore presents the Municipal Integrated Planning as part of its 2022/2027 IDP Review a process.
-It is prepared in fulfillment of the Municipality's legal obligation in terms of Section 34 of the Local Government: Municipal Systems Act, Act 32 of 2000.

-1.1 POLICY AND LEGISLATIVE CONTEXT
+CHAPTER TWO: POLICY AND LEGISLATIVE CONTEXT

-In addition to the legal requirement for municipalities to compile an Integrated Development Plan as referred to in section 1 above, the Municipal Systems Act, (Act 32 of 2000) also requires that:
+In addition to the constitutional mandate for municipalities to compile an Integrated Development Plan, the Municipal Systems Act, (Act 32 of 2000) further requires that:

-- The IDP be implemented - The Municipality monitor's the implementation of the IDP - The Municipality evaluates its performance about the IDP's implementation; and - The IDP be reviewed annually to effect improvements where necessary.
+- The IDP be implemented - The Municipality monitors the implementation of the IDP - The Municipality evaluates performance of the IDPs implementation and; - The IDP be reviewed annually to effect improvements where necessary.

-Section 34 of the Act deals with the Review and Amendment of the IDP and states that:
+Section 34 of the MSA deals with the Review and Amendment of the IDP and requires that the Municipal Council: